xbeat/Machine-Learning/README.md

 GGML (GPT-Generated Model Language) and GGUF (GPT-Generated Unified Format) are frameworks designed for efficient inference of large language models on consumer hardware.
 They allow for the creation and deployment of AI models with reduced memory requirements and improved performance.

+## Data Augmentation Techniques in Machine Learning with Python

+Data Augmentation in Machine Learning

+Data augmentation is a technique used to artificially increase the size and diversity of training datasets.
+It involves creating new, synthetic data points from existing ones through various transformations.
+This process helps improve model generalization, reduce overfitting, and enhance performance on unseen data.

 ## Anomaly Detection in Graph-Based Data Using Latent Space Diffusion Models

 Introduction to Anomaly Detection in Graph-Based Data